marnixk/swagger-scrape/README.md

 * object
 * file

-Anything else is considere to be a complex type and has additional logic to retrieve information for.
+Anything else is considered to be a complex type and has additional logic to retrieve information for.

 ### Response